 Please understand that if you do not use GLD as your vehicle for owning gold, your results may differ slightly from the GRM’s returns.

-The historical backtested performance of the GRM is based on following the model exactly, owning gold during periods of strong performance and exiting to the safety of cash when gold performance is weak.
-While the results speak for themselves, we understand you may not want to completely eliminate gold from your portfolio, even when its performance is weak.
+The historical backtested performance of the GRM is based on following the model exactly, owning gold during periods of strong performance and exiting to the safety of short-term bonds when gold performance is weak.
+While the results speak for themselves, we understand that you may not want to completely eliminate gold from your portfolio, even when its performance is weak.

-If that is the case, consider keeping a “base amount” of gold at all times, and using the GRM to earn excess returns by adding to your position when gold is performing well and decreasing your exposure when it is expected to lose value.
+If that’s the case, consider keeping a “base amount” of gold at all times, and using the GRM to earn excess returns by adding to your position when gold is performing well and decreasing your exposure when it is expected to lose value.
+Trading around a core position like this can enhance returns while also ensuring that your base level of exposure is maintained.

 |Green||Showing positive price performance and acceptable as an investment|